collinbashore/auto-tensile-testing-analyzer/README.md

 ## Problem Statement

 Tensile testing generates critical material property data, but current lab workflows are fragmented, manual, and error-prone.
 Raw outputs come in diverse vendor formats (CSV, TXT, Excel) with inconsistent metadata, noisy measurements, and occasional missing segments.
-Manually cleaning, aligning, and analyzing each test is time-consuming and non-reproducible, leading to variability in reported properties (Young’s modulus, yield strength, UTS, elongation, toughness) between operators and labs.
+Manually cleaning, aligning, and analyzing each test is time-consuming and non-reproducible, leading to variability in reported properties (Young's modulus, yield strength, UTS, elongation, toughness) between operators and labs.

 Key problems to solve: